AllayMC/Allay/docs/tutorials/use-forms.md

 1. :star: Modal form is a form type that only has two buttons.

-And when players join the server, they will see a form with the title "Do You Like Allay?" and two buttons "Yes" and "No".
-When the player clicks on the "Yes" button, they will receive a message "Thank you!", and when they click on the "No" button, they will receive a message "Sorry to hear that!":
+And when players join the server, they will see a form with the title `Do You Like Allay?` and two buttons `Yes` and `No`.
+When the player clicks on the `Yes` button, they will receive a message `Thank you!`, and when they click on the `No` button, they will receive a message `Sorry to hear that!`:

 ![use-forms-p2.png](use-forms-p2.png)